mhendrey/TritonsProngs/docs/translate.md

 languages lacking any punctuation.
 As a result, though Seamless has a context window large enough to process all the text it generates a stop token after the first sentence or two causing the scores to crater.

+In addition, the cmn_Hant also struggles a little bit.
+This is due to the language detection struggling to identify the correct language for this particular language.

 ### Code
 The code can be found in the [validate.py](../model_repository/translate/validate.py)